gretkierewicz/dissertation/README.md

 ### 19/04/2020

 - Pensum / Remove 'employee' field from pensum instance -> Additional fields: employee's f_name, l_name, abb, e-mail or any other - all read-only!
+- Minor cleanup

 ### To be done: